navant/navant.github.io/content/posts/iceberg.md

 ![https://cdn-images-1.medium.com/max/800/1*2F2fBJVIu2pHWn2dxHtaMw.png](https://cdn-images-1.medium.com/max/800/1*2F2fBJVIu2pHWn2dxHtaMw.png)

 You need a catalogue and query engine to connect to navigate the data.
 In this case its AWS Glue and AWS Athena

+Additional Cost consideration:

+1. **Storage Efficiency**: Iceberg has certain optimizations, like column pruning and partition pruning, that can reduce the amount of data read, potentially saving costs on storage.
+However, schema evolution might lead to duplicate data in the short term until older versions of data are garbage collected.
+2. **Compute Costs**: Efficient data retrieval can save on compute costs, as tasks complete faster.
+This means less CPU and memory usage in cloud environments or distributed systems.
+3. **Integration Costs**: While Iceberg integrates with popular computation frameworks like Spark, Flink, and Presto, there might be initial costs related to setting it up, especially if migrating from another table format or storage solution.
+4. **Migration Costs**: If you're transitioning from another storage layer to Iceberg, there might be costs associated with the migration process, which includes time, resources, and potential cloud or infrastructure charges.
+5. **Maintenance Costs**: Like any technology, there are costs associated with maintaining and managing the infrastructure.
+This includes managing snapshots, performing garbage collection, and ensuring schema compatibility.
+There may also be costs related to training your team on the new system.
+6. **Versioning Costs**: One of Iceberg's features is its ability to handle versioning and snapshots.
+While this is a beneficial feature, maintaining multiple versions of data can increase storage costs until older snapshots are deleted.
+7. **Performance Tuning**: Optimizing Iceberg for your specific workload can involve time and expertise, leading to associated costs.
+For instance, choosing the right partitioning strategy is essential for performance but might require experimentation.
+8. **Vendor Lock-in**: If you're using a particular cloud provider's storage solution and are considering moving to a more open format like Iceberg to avoid vendor lock-in, consider potential costs of transferring data out of your current cloud storage, as well as potential benefits in flexibility and potential cost savings in the future.
+9. **Backup and Disaster Recovery**: Backup strategies might differ with Iceberg, potentially affecting costs, depending on your chosen storage backend and associated charges for data retrieval or redundancy.
+10. **Open Source**: While Apache Iceberg is open source and free to use, implementing, customizing, and maintaining the software might require expertise.
+This could involve hiring or training staff familiar with the system.

+In summary, while Apache Iceberg offers many benefits in terms of performance, flexibility, and scalability, there are costs to consider when implementing and maintaining it.
+It's essential to weigh these costs against the potential benefits for your specific use case and infrastructure.

 ###